byrd-laif/soilMakers/lifeStylesForChange/soilAlchemy.md

 - Bottle, cap and store in a cool dark place.

-- For long storage of bokaski serum add a little molasses.
+- For long storage of bokashi serum add a little molasses.

 #### *Inside the Bokashi Bucket*

 - Assemble your buckets and start adding food remnants, compact with a potato masher or use the bottom of a cup.

-- Once the bin is about 1/2 inch of compacted food remnants dust with the bosakhi starter.
+- Once the bin is about 1/2 inch of compacted food remnants dust with the bokashi starter.

 - Repeat until the bin is full.